Personal Injury Glossary with Definitions

 Claim

-A claim is a declaration or demand that something is owing.
-“Claim” is sometimes used interchangeably with “case”.
-When you are injured by an at fault driver you have a claim.
-A claimant, also know as a plaintiff, is a person who has a claim.
+A claim is a declaration or demand that something is owed.
+“Claim” is sometimes used interchangeably with “case.”
+When you are injured by an at-fault driver, you have a claim.
+A claimant, also known as a plaintiff, is a person who has a claim.

 Collision Coverage

-A type of insurance which covers damage to your own vehicle, subject to a deductible.
-If you have collision and the other driver has liability, you can choose to repair your car with your collision coverage and let your insurance company fight it out with the liability insurer.
+A type of insurance that covers damage to your vehicle, subject to a deductible.
+If you are involved in a collision and the other driver has liability insurance, you can choose to repair your car with your collision coverage and let your insurance company fight it out with the liability insurer.
 Read your policy for details.

 Comprehensive Coverage

-A type of insurance which covers acts of god such as windstorms, floods, earthquakes, wildfire, and contact with an animal or bird.
-Comprehensive coverage also takes care of claims for theft and vandalism and may pay an allotment for items stolen from inside your vehicle like clothes, valuables, audio systems or other property damage.
+A type of insurance that covers acts of god such as windstorms, floods, earthquakes, wildfire, and contact with an animal or bird.
+Comprehensive coverage also takes care of claims for theft and vandalism and may pay an allotment for items stolen from inside your vehicle, like clothes, valuables, audio systems, or other property damage.
 Comprehensive claims are subject to a deductible and the provisions of your particular policy.

 Criminal Cases